ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-first-approach.md

 ```
 Once is ready, we install it:

+## User: install the module

 ```sh
 ➜  babel-learning git:(main) ✗ npm install src/tan-liu-article/currying
 added 1 package, and audited 231 packages in 1s
 ```

+## User: run the babel compiler with the plugin

 We can now run the babel compiler with the plugin for this input: